 Under PRC laws and regulations, we are required to obtain or complete a number of licenses, approvals, registrations, filings and other permissions for our operation, including without limitation, the Customs Import And Export Goods Consignee or Consignor Record Return Receipt and the Foreign Trade Operators Registration Form for our import and export business, the Fixed Source Discharge Registration Return Receipt for the pollutant emissions from our production process, and the Type Approval Certificate for Radio Transmitting Equipment and Record-filing of Sale of Radio Transmitting Equipment for certain of our products.
-See "Risk Factors - Risks Related to Our Business and Industry - If we fail to obtain and maintain the requisite licenses, permits, registrations and filings applicable to our business, or fail to obtain additional licenses, permits, registrations or filings that become necessary as a result of new enactment or promulgation of government policies, laws or regulations or the expansion of our business, our business and results of operations may be materially and adversely affected."
-The expansion of our manufacturing facilities is also subject to a number of government supervision and approval procedures.
+See "Risk Factors - Risks Related to Our Business and Industry - If we fail to obtain and maintain the requisite licenses, permits, registrations and filings applicable to our business, or fail to obtain additional licenses, permits, registrations or filings that become necessary as a result of new enactment or promulgation of government policies, laws or regulations or the expansion of our manufacturing facilities is also subject to a number of government supervision and approval procedures.
 See "Risk Factors - Risks Related to Our Business and Industry - The expansion of our manufacturing facilities may be subject to delays, disruptions, cost overruns, or may not produce expected benefits."
 As of the date of this prospectus, we have obtained all such required permissions for our current operation.